 Google has launched its own cloud video-game service.
 It is called Stadia and allows you, using an internet connection, to be able to enjoy a range of video games on your Android without needing to download anything, by just registering as a user of the service.

-The Google video-game streaming platform
+Google's video-game streaming platform

 This online platform offers users access to a large game catalog like those that be found on Steam or Origin.
 The big difference with this one is that the game doesn't need to be downloaded onto a device because it runs on a cloud server and is controlled, in this case, from Android.
 As easy as that.
 Moreover, the service is compatible with other devices through Chromecast, so you can send your games and matches to your TV screen.